sodadata/docs/soda-cl/check-attributes.md

 While only a Soda Cloud Admin can define or revise check attributes, any Author user can apply attributes to new or existing checks when:
 * writing or editing checks in an agreement in Soda Cloud, <br />
 OR <br />
-* writing or editing checks in a checks YAML file for Soda Core.
+* writing or editing checks in a checks YAML file for Soda Library.

 Apply attributes to checks using key:value pairs, as in the following example which applies five Soda Cloud-created attributes to a new `row_count` check.
 {% include code-header.html %}